odtu/EE464/Hardware Project/README.md

 Please don't try to include all these parameters at once.
 Add them one by one verifying the results at every step

+- (Bonus) Derive the transfer function of the circuit and construct a compensator for closed loop control.
 - (Bonus) Obtain the open loop bode-plot of your converter (you can use Matlab or LTSpice).
 You may assume ideal switches for this stage.
 - (Bonus) If you can find the spice models of your controller, model the circuit with the controller under different operating conditions (You cans start by checking the [TINA tool from TI](http://www.ti.com/tool/TINA-TI)).
+Add the compensator that you have designed previously to the simulation and observe closed loop control system.

 - **Efficiency and Thermal Analysis**

 - Get the overall losses in your system (MOSFET, diode losses, transformer losses).
 Support your calculations with analytical calculations and simulation results.
 - Get the total losses for each semiconductor and choose a suitable heat-sink